R-Mall

+R Mall is a boutique shopping mall developed by Runwal Realty (legally incorporated as Runwal Developers Ltd).
+The first R Mall was opened in Mulund in 2003.
+The second R Mall was opened in Thane in 2010.
+Runwal Realty’s retail portfolio also includes R City Mall in Ghatkopar West and R Odeon in Ghatkopar East, in addition to the company's residential and commercial projects.
+In 2016, the erstwhile Runwal Group transitioned into two independent entities–Runwal Realty and Runwal Enterprises.
+Runwal Realty is led by its managing director, Sandeep Runwal, who is also the chairman of NAREDCO Maharashtra as of 2026.

-R Mall, Mulund, Mumbai
+R Mall, Mulund

-R Mall is a mall situated in Mulund, a suburb of Mumbai, India was opened in 2003.
-Developed by Runwal Developers Pvt.
-Ltd., the 250000 sqft mall with a frontage of 700 ft was designed by Chapman Taylor & Partners (UK).
+R Mall, Mulund was opened in 2003.
+The 250000 sqft mall with a frontage of 700 ft was designed by Chapman Taylor & Partners (UK).
 R Mall is a 4-storeyed air-conditioned mall covering an area of approximately 80000 sqft on each floor.
 The site includes a 7 level car parking facility.
 It is the second oldest mall in Mumbai, and the oldest in Mumbai Suburban district.

+R Mall, Thane

+R Mall, Thane was opened in March 2010 and is located along the 60 m wide Ghodbunder Road in Manpada, Thane.
+It has a leasable area of 359000 sqft.
+The property also includes dedicated vehicle parking facilities, and the Manpada metro station is situated outside its premises.